Société des mines et fonderies de Pontgibaud: Later developments

 The four sites for crushing and washing the minerals left about 300000 m3 of tailings.

 These contain high levels of lead, arsenic, cadmium and zinc.

 The deposits contain no organic material, have steep slopes and have high metallic content, all of which prevent growth of vegetation.

 They are subject to strong erosion by water and wind, which impacts the Sioule river and the neighboring lands in a region that is now very dependent on tourism.

-As of 2016 work was is progress to restructure the mounds of deposits, surround them by drainage ditches and cover them with meadows.
+As of 2016 work was in progress to restructure the mounds of deposits, surround them by drainage ditches and cover them with meadows.

 The Pontgibaud-stade and La Brousse sites were secured in 2014.

 Work was planned for the Roure les Rosiers site in 2016, a 15 ha site with about 84700 m3 of tailings, a reservoir and two streams.

 The residues there included dark and vitrified unprocessed material and fine, yellowish sands from the washing.

 The process of securing the entire district was expected to take over 10 years.

 Between 1886 and 1891 César de Pontgibaud had the old donjon, which had been abandoned since the time of Louis XIII, restored by a disciple of Eugène Viollet-le-Duc.

 The more recent château was demolished.

 The restoration of the Château-Dauphin included modern features such as electricity and cold water taps on each floor.

 Later renovations added further comforts such as hot water and bathrooms.

 As of 2017 the Germiny family still lived in the Château-Dauphin in Pontgibaud.

 The Musée de la Mine d'argent in three rooms of the Château Dauphin covers mining history in the Sioule valley, particularly the 19th century methods of extracting the ore and processing it to make silver ingots.

 It displays samples of the equipment and minerals, along with explanatory panels and maps.